-In this article I am going to explore the history behind the Devil's food cake in particular, but first, I will answer the burning question: Which came first, the Devil's Food cake or the Angel's food cake?
+In this article, I am going to explore the history behind the Devil’s food cake in particular, but first, I will answer the burning question: Which came first, Devil’s Food cake or Angel’s food cake?

 In other words, is the Devil’s food cake the chocolate version of Angel’s food?
 Did someone invent either one intentionally to oppose the other?